-The process for implementing NEPA is outlined in 40 CFR §§ 1500-1508, Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act.
-These CEQ regulations specify that an EA be prepared to determine whether a Finding of No Significant Impact (FONSI) is appropriate or if the preparation of an Environmental Impact Statement (EIS) is necessary.
+The process for implementing NEPA is outlined in AR-200-2 "Environmental Analysis of Army Actions" as promulgated in 32 CFR Part 651, and the now rescinded CEQ regulations, 40 CFR §§ 1500-1508, Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act.
+The Army and 2024 CEQ NEPA regulations specify that an EA be prepared to determine whether a Finding of No Significant Impact (FONSI) is appropriate or if the preparation of an Environmental Impact Statement (EIS) is necessary.

-The Army provides its procedures for environmental review to comply with the NEPA and the CEQ regulations in AR 200-2 "Environmental Effects of Army Actions" as promulgated in 32 CFR Part 651.
 In addition to NEPA and its implementing regulations, the Proposed Action would comply with other applicable federal, state, and local environmental laws and regulations.
-If the EA predicts the

-Proposed Action would result in significant impacts, then the Army would decide whether to conduct mitigation to reduce impacts below the level of significance, prepare an EIS, or abandon the Proposed Action.
+If the EA predicts the Proposed Action would result in significant impacts, then the Army would decide whether to conduct mitigation to reduce impacts below the level of significance, prepare an EIS, or abandon the Proposed Action.
 The EA will also be used to guide the Army in implementing the Proposed Action in a manner consistent with department standards for environmental stewardship should the Proposed Action be approved for implementation.
 In addition to NEPA and its implementing regulations, the Proposed Action must comply with other applicable federal, state, and local environmental laws and regulations.
-This EA evaluates compliance of the Proposed Action with potential requirements of the applicable environmental laws, regulations, and Executive Orders (EOs), including but not limited to:
+This EA evaluates compliance of the Proposed Action with potential requirements of the applicable environmental laws, regulations, and EOs, including but not limited to:

 - Archaeological Resources Protection Act, 16 U.S.C.
 470 et seq.; - Clean Air Act, 42 U.S.C.
 7401 et seq.; - Clean Water Act, 33 U.S.C.
 1251 et seq.; - Coastal Zone Management Act ,16 U.S.C.
 1451 et seq; - Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C.
 9601-9675 - Endangered Species Act, 16 U.S.C.1531-1544; - Energy Independence and Security Act, H.R.6.
 P.L.
 110-140; - Energy Policy Act of 2005, 42 USC 13201 et seq; - Migratory Bird Treaty Act, 16 U.S.C.
 703 et seq.; - National Historic Preservation Act, 16 U.S.C.
 470 et seq.; - Noise Control Act, 42 U.S.C.
 4901 et seq.; - Occupational Safety and Health Act, 29 U.S.C.
 651 et seq.; - Pollution Prevention Act, 42 U.S.C.
 13101 et seq.; - Resource Conservation and Recovery Act, 42 U.S.C.
 6901 et seq.; - Toxic Substances Control Act, 15 U.S.C.
-2601 et seq.; - Bald and Golden Eagle Protection Act, 16 U.S.C.
+2601 et seq.;

+- Bald and Golden Eagle Protection Act, 16 U.S.C.
 668-668d; - Architectural Barriers Act of 1968, 42 U.S.C.
 4151 et seq.